pub struct BGTaskScheduler { /* private fields */ }BGTaskScheduler only.Expand description

 pub unsafe fn cancelAllTaskRequests(&self)

-Cancel all scheduled task requests.
+Cancel all previously submitted task requests.

 Sourcepub unsafe fn getPendingTaskRequestsWithCompletionHandler(